User Generated Content: how can it enhance your marketing strategy?

 First-party data

-First party data is collected via a company website, for example.
+First party data is collected via a company website.
 It cannot be accessed outside this context and is collected securely.
 This data is used to improve the user experience or to target advertising.
-It may contain several types of information (name, e-mail address, telephone number, shopping list or information relating to visits to a site).
+It may contain several types of information (name, email address, telephone number, shopping list or information relating to visits to a site).
 It is collected when a customer account is created or when a conversion pixel is installed on the website.

 Second-party data

-Second-party data is collected via a third-party.
-The third party holds the data on a first-data basis, i.e on its own site.
+Second-party data is collected via a third party.
+The third party holds the data on a first-party basis, i.e. on its own site.
 It is therefore an exchange between two companies, with no intermediary.

 And what about third-party data?